 Who is the most successful music producer?

 This can be answered in numerous ways depending on how you define success?
-In terms of records sold, influence or in modern-day demand?
+In terms of records sold, influence or in demand for their services?

 Influence is harder to answer since it’s so subjective.
-George Martin would have to be top, simply because his work with The Beatles has become rock n roll legend.
+George Martin would have to be close to the top, simply because his work with The Beatles has become rock n roll legend.
 Phil points out another reason why contemporary producers have a lot to thank George for.